-Learn about the process to procure a modular building, and the following maintenance requirements and conditions of keeping a building on your school site.
+Learn about the process when you are to receive or need to procure an OMB, and the following maintenance requirements and conditions of keeping a building on your school site.

 |Level of compliance||Main audience||Other|